mmbman/Katagiri/1984-05-04-Awakening-of-Faith-Talk-7.md

 > In short, since all unenlightened men discriminate with their deluded minds from moment to moment, they are alienated from Suchness; hence, the definition “empty”; but once they are free from their deluded minds, they will find that there is nothing to be negated.

-So in short, “since all enlightened men discriminate with their deluded minds from moment to moment”: so we cannot understand the subject and the object.
-We can’t understand the object because subject has already deluded mind. *Deluded mind* means a state that mind doesn’t reach the truth itself.
+“In short, since all enlightened men discriminate with their deluded minds from moment to moment”: so we cannot understand the subject and the object; we cannot understand the object because subject has already deluded mind. *Deluded mind* means a state that mind doesn’t reach the truth itself.
 Or, the deluded mind means that cognition as discrimination doesn’t realize how deluded it is.
-No, that is characteristic of cognition.
+No; that is characteristic of cognition.
 If you are involved in the cognition, you’re just going.

-For example, like a dream.
-Just like a dream.
-A dreamer doesn’t realize his dream while dreaming, no. Even though in the dream you say, “Oh, it is a dream!”
-But still you enjoy very much. *[He chuckles.]* Still your body and mind is completely soaked in the stream of dream.
-That’s it.
-And then [...] you say, “Oh, it is a dream!”
-But even that thinking is also in the stream of the dream.
-So wherever you think, all things are in the stream of the dream.
+For example, just like a dream.
+A dreamer doesn’t realize his dream while dreaming.
+No. Even though in the dream you say, “oh, it is a dream,” still you enjoy very much. *[He chuckles.]* Still your body and mind is completely soaked in the stream of dreaming; that’s it.
+And then [...] you say, “Oh, it is a dream.”
+But even that thinking is also in the stream of dreaming.
+So wherever you think, all things are in the stream of dreaming.

-So when you are in the stream of the dream, dreamer doesn’t know.
-Doesn’t know his dream, no. That is called *deluded mind*.
+So when you are in the stream of the dream, the dreamer doesn’t know, doesn’t know his dream.
+That is called *deluded mind*.

-That’s why in the Diamond Sutra, bodhisattva always in a certain situation but he never be blind.
+That’s why in the *Diamond Sutra*, bodhisattva always in a certain situation but he never be blind.
 He is always clear.
 He is in the darkness, but his light is not dark.
 His light, his mind, his bodies are always not in the darkness.
 That always the Diamond Sutra says.
 So that means bodhisattvas are always in the dream but he or she is always free from the dream.

 So if you have a certain standard of your view, on the human world, human life – it is fine.
 But it is deluded.
 But it is very difficult to realize, because you are dreaming.